mesoform/amazon-sagemaker-mlflow-fargate/README.md

 In the stack from this repo, the load balancer is an internal network load balancer, so can only be access from within the private subnet.

-### Sagemaker Domain Setup
-When configuring the SageMaker Domain, be sure to set `VPC Only` mode (*See [documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-notebooks-and-internet-access.html#studio-notebooks-and-internet-access-vpc)*).
-For the subnets, set the two 'Private' subnets within the MLFlow VPC.
-This allows sagemaker to use MLflow (see below), and have internet access using the NAT Gateways.

 ### Managing an ML lifecycle with Amazon SageMaker and MLflow